Esak (Isaac) Lee, Ph.D.

 M.S.
 Pharmacy, Seoul National University (Advisor: Youngro Byun), Korea, 2008

-B.S. (summa cum laude) Chemical Engineering, Seoul National University, 2006
+B.S. (summa cum laude) Chemical and Biological Engineering, Seoul National University, 2006

 Appointment